Ali241124/AutoAvanue-App/README.md

 ```

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.
+Excellent!
+Here’s **clean, direct README content** describing *exactly what your project does* (based purely on your code):

+---

+# Car Listing App

+This is a React Native (Expo) app for browsing, listing, and managing cars for sale.

+## Features

+* **All Cars Listing**: Fetches and displays cars from a remote JSON source with images and details.
+* **Car Detail Screen**: Shows full car info including price, features, description, and seller details.
+* **Add Car**: Lets users upload an image and enter details to add their own car listing.
+* **Favorites**: Displays a static or limited set of favorite cars.
+* **Profile**: User profile page with personal info, links to Favorites, Listings, and other options.

+---

+You can copy this as your README content.
+It only describes what is actually implemented in your code.

 ## Learn more